 The cage is fitted with hookah regulators supplied from the boat, maximizing the available space.
 Scuba tanks are only used if the cage it is to be lowered below the surface.

-In the Great White Shark Cage – Underwater
+Ocean Floor Shark Cage Diving – Underwater

 In all but the calmest seas, actually being in the cage is not the most comfortable of experiences.
 Because you tend to be buffeted around as it bobs around on the surface of the water.